What is HIV?

 The most common ways HIV is transmitted include:

-- Sexual contact: Having vaginal or anal sex with someone who has HIV without using protection or taking medicines to prevent or treat HIV
+- Sexual contact: Having vaginal or anal sex with someone who has HIV and is not undetectable, without prevention strategies like condoms or PrEP

 - Sharing needles: Sharing needles, syringes, or other drug injection equipment with someone who has HIV

-- Mother to child: An HIV-positive mother can pass the virus to her baby during pregnancy, birth, or breastfeeding
+- Mother to child: Transmission during pregnancy, birth, or breastfeeding when effective treatment is not in place

 Testing for HIV